ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 alt: Blackthorn blossom, white flowers sitting close to the twigs that carry it, no leaves yet.
 A bee is collecting pollen.
 poem: |-
-  Catkins trumpet the approaching spring swaying to the tune of easterly winds and as the sun warms winter's spell buds in the hedgerows gently swell.
+  The sun breaks winter's spell
+  buds in the hedgerows gently swell.

   Specks of white neither frost nor snow